Xilinx/Vitis-AI/docs/DPU-CADX8G/quantizer.md

-# Running a quantizer in MLsuite Docker
+# Running a quantizer in vitis-ai-caffe Docker
 VAI_Q_CAFFE is a tool to convert the 32-bit floating-point weights and activations to 8-bit integer (INT8).
 The fixed-point network model requires less memory bandwidth, thus providing faster speed and higher power efficiency than the floating-point model.
 This tool supports common layers in neural networks, such as convolution, pooling, fully-connected, and batchnorm among others.
 There is no need to retrain the network after the quantization process, instead only a small set of images is needed to analyze the distribution of activation values for calibration.
 The quantization time ranges from a few seconds to several minutes, depending on the size of the neural network.
 VAI_Q_CAFFE is based on Caffe 1.0.
 The block diagram of VAI_Q_CAFFE as shown in figure.

 <div align="center">